fabienzx/tb/trivy/README.md

 <br>

-***What is "fixed", "affected", "will-not-fix" ?***
+**Definitions:**

->Fixed : A patch or solve has been found and deployed, but the system is still using a potentially vulnerable version of the system (updating should fix the issue)
+- **Fixed:** A solution or patch has been identified and deployed.
+However, the system is still utilizing a potentially vulnerable version.
+Updating to the latest version should resolve the issue.

->Affected : A patch or solve hasn't been found yet, and system may be vulnerable
+- **Affected:** No solution or patch has been identified yet, leaving the system vulnerable to potential threats.

->Will-not-fix : The developper or the team that is behind a software, library acknowledges a vulnerabilty does in fact exist, but don't plan to release any patch for it (most of the time because it's not that big of a deal)
+- **Will-not-fix:** The developer or responsible team acknowledges the existence of a vulnerability but has no plans to release a patch.
+This decision is often made when the vulnerability is deemed insignificant/not worth it.

 <br>
 <br>